 The Statute Of Limitations On A Personal Injury Claim For A Drowning Accident

 Two years may seem like a long time.
 However, this should not be cause for you to delay unnecessarily.
-You should contact a drowning accident attorney as soon as possible to begin your case.
+You should contact a drowning accident attorney as soon as possible to begin your case as timing is generally critical to ensure all evidence regarding the cause of the drowning is properly collected.

 This is because key evidence may easily become lost over time.
 It is also possible that your insurance company or the property owners have their own legal teams working the case.
 If that is the case, you will need as much time to build a strong case as possible in order to maximize the compensation you could be owed.